mpailab/pylext/DESCRIPTION.md

 ## Simple examples
 ### Custom operators
 The simplest syntax extension is a new operator.
-For example we want to define left-associative operator /@ that applies function to each element of collection and this operator has lowest priority.
+For example, we want to define left-associative operator /@ that applies function to each element of collection and this operator has the lowest priority.
 Than we should create file simple.pyg

 ```python